-The East Bakersfield High School collection consists of audiovisual material from the 1940s, 1960s and 1970s.
-A majority of the collection contains audio recordings of the school's choir.
-Other material includes recorded audio from school pageants and band concerts.
+The East Bakersfield High School's digital collection at California Revealed consists of audio recordings from the 1940s, 1960s, and 1970s.The collection includes recordings of the school's choir, school pageants, and band concerts.